 With a focus on tackling systemic climate and ecological security risks, its vision is to create “a climate-resilient world…which recognizes that climate change risks are unprecedented in human history, and does not wait for absolute certainty before acting to mitigate and adapt to those risks.”
-For that, the Center facilitates policy development processes and dialogues, provides analysis, conducts research, and acts as a resource hub in the climate and security field.
+To this end, it facilitates policy development processes and dialogues, provides analysis, conducts research, and acts as a resource hub in the climate and security field.
 It is a part of the Council on Strategic Risks.

 - International Military Council on Climate and Security – “a group of senior military leaders, security experts, and security institutions across the globe dedicated to anticipating, analyzing, and addressing the security risks of a changing climate. “

 - Climate Change Risks to the U.S. Military – “The U.S. military understands that climate change is a security threat, as evidenced by strategic documents like the Quadrennial Defense Review, the setting up of a U.S. Navy Task Force Climate Change, and other actions dating all the way back to 2003.
 This program of research focuses on assessing climate change risks to the U.S. military’s mission, and highlighting solutions for the way ahead. “

 - The Responsibility to Prepare Framework – “The world in the 21st century is characterized by both unprecedented risks and unprecedented foresight.
 Climate change, population shifts and cyber-threats are rapidly increasing the scale and complexity of risks to international security, while technological developments are increasing our capacity to foresee those risks.”
 This results in a responsibility to prevent and respond to mass atrocities and requires an institutional reform of international governance to ensure that critical, nontraditional risks to international security, are anticipated, analyzed and addressed.